noahcordova151/isu_projects/cs327/pokegame1.09/README.txt

 Program to create a Pokemon-esque game.

-This iteration of the game implements a user interface that takes (unbuffered) input to move the pc around the current map.
+The game implements a user interface that takes (unbuffered) input to move the pc ('@') around the current map.
 The game iterates in "turns" dictated by each pc move.
 The game continues until a quit command is received.